myblockchainx/online_wallet_pro/CONTRIBUTING.md

 ## Testing

-Please note that for technical contributions, NEAR runs a battery of continuous integration tools and tests for each pull request.
+Please note that for technical contributions, CBASE runs a battery of continuous integration tools and tests for each pull request.

 It's encouraged to write unit tests on new features.
-Many NEAR repositories have built-in scripts that run tests locally.
+Many CBASE repositories have built-in scripts that run tests locally.
 Tests may check linting and must be addressed.

 For example, a repository might have `yarn test` available.
 It's a good idea to run tests locally before submitting a pull request, as these will be caught during the CI process.